chrisyeh96/sustaingym/CONTRIBUTING.md

     ```

-## Coding Style Guide
+## Coding style guide

 An example of the required coding style is shown below.
 It is based on the [Google Python style guide](https://google.github.io/styleguide/pyguide.html).
-Several specific points deserve elaboration:
+Several points deserve elaboration:
 - The arguments of a class's `__init__()` function should be documented in the class docstring, instead of the `__init__()` function docstring.
 Only use the `__init__()` function docstring to document any implementation details.
 This is because [Sphinx AutoAPI does not explicitly document the `__init__()` function](https://sphinx-autoapi.readthedocs.io/en/latest/reference/config.html#confval-autoapi_python_class_content).
-- Class attributes should be documented with type information in the class docstring.
+- In a class docstring, class attributes should be documented with type information.
-- Function arguments do not need to be documented with type information in the function docstring as long as appropriate type annotations are provided in the function signature.
+- In a function docstring, function arguments do not need to be documented with type information as long as appropriate type annotations are provided in the function signature.
-- Function return values should be documented just like arguments.
+- In a function docstring, function return values should be documented just like arguments.

 ```python
 """This module implements MyClass."""